-Did you know over 100,000 vehicles a day use the seven-mile stretch of I-205 from Stafford Road in West Linn to OR 213 in Oregon City?
-This bottleneck is the last remaining two-lane section of I-205.
-Drivers experience nearly seven hours of traffic backups here every day, significantly impacting regional and state economic activity.
+Over 100,000 vehicles a day use the seven-mile stretch of I-205 from Stafford Road to OR 213 in Oregon City.
+This bottleneck is the last two-lane section of I-205 and drivers experience nearly seven hours of traffic backups and congestion each day.